Topological Spectral Bands with Frieze Groups: Introduction

-To apply the above principle in practice, one needs to: \begin{enumerate}[\ \ \it N1.] \item Identify the class of patterns; \item Compute its corresponding $C^\ast$-algebra; \item Compute the $K_0$-group of this algebra, together with an explicit basis; \item Supply the generating model dynamical matrices. \end{enumerate} If all these four components are in place, then a theorist can advise an experimental research group on how to reconfigure a meta-material to produce robust spectral flows that close and open specific spectral gaps.
-We should emphasize that all four components are equally important.
-For example, for a metamaterial scientist, it is not enough to specify the algebra of dynamical matrices, {\it e.g.} via some constraints such as equivariance w.r.t. to a group of symmetries.
-Indeed, applied metamaterial scientists work directly with physical structures and they need to know what are the allowed physical deformations for the predictions to hold.
-Hence, the class of patterns itself needs to be specified explicitly.
-Also, computing just the $K_0$-groups is not sufficient for practical applications, because one also needs an explicit representative from the algebra for each $K_0$-equivalence class.
-In other words, one needs to specify an explicit basis for the $K_0$-group, from which one can derive model dynamical matrices (see subsection~\ref{Sec:Why}).
-Furthermore, in a different scenario, one may be dealing with a complicated dynamical matrix coming from a laboratory, in which case one will be interested to resolve the complete topological invariant of the band projections.
+To put the above principles at work in real world applications, one needs to: \begin{enumerate}[\ \ $N1$.] \item Specify the protocol generating the class of materials; \item Specify the allowed deformations of the materials; \item Compute the corresponding unique $C^\ast$-algebra of dynamical matrices; \item Compute the $K_0$-group of this algebra, together with an explicit basis; \item Supply the model dynamical matrices corresponding to this basis. \end{enumerate} If all these components are in place, then a theorist can advise an experimental research group on how to reconfigure a meta-material to produce dynamical effects that are stable against deformations of the materials, such as spectral flows that close and open specific spectral gaps.
+In a different scenario, one may be dealing with a complicated dynamical matrix coming from a laboratory, in which case one will be interested to resolve the complete topological invariant of the band projections.
 In this scenario, one needs: